oliverstickel/oliverstickel.github.io/index.md

 ## Community roles

-I (co-)chaired [Fab:UNIverse](https://fab-universe.de) multiple times and help maintain its website.
-Fab:UNIverse is the annual conference for Fab Lab managers at universities in Germany.
-I've also (co-)organized a lot of different events, temporary (Maker)spaces and meetups such as the Usability Day Siegen (2014-2018).
-I'm a member of the Association for Open Workshops [Verbund Offener Werkstätten](https://www.offene-werkstaetten.org), the global [Fab Lab network](https://fablabs.io) and the United Services Trade Union [ver.di](https://www.verdi.de).
+I (co-)chaired [Fab:UNIverse](https://fab-universe.de) - the annual conference of Fab Lab managers at German universities - multiple times and help maintain its website.
+I've also (co-)organized many different events, temporary (Maker)spaces and meetups such as the World Usability Day Siegen (2014-2018).
+I'm a member of the [Verbund Offener Werkstätten](https://www.offene-werkstaetten.org), the global [Fab Lab network](https://fablabs.io) and the United Services Trade Union [ver.di](https://www.verdi.de).

 I have been an elected member of different bodies of (self)-governance such as the Senate commission on Strategic University Development at Uni Siegen and head of the student representatives ("Fachschaftsräte") at Uni Duisburg-Essen and at Uni Siegen respectively.
-Occasionally, I've been asked to fill roles in expert committees (mostly in relation to innovation and community spaces).
+Occasionally, I've been asked to join expert committees about innovation and community spaces.

 As a researcher, I was reviewer/chair for conferences and journals like [CHI](https://dl.acm.org/conference/chi/proceedings), [JCSCW](https://www.springer.com/journal/10606), [C&T](https://dl.acm.org/conference/c-n-t) or [M&C](https://mensch-und-computer.de/).

 ## Teaching

 I enjoy teaching and learning a lot.
 I've always made it a point to try and be open in teaching and have frequently had students from other faculties or external guests in my seminars.
 At Uni Siegen, I've been responsible for the practical part (and a lot of the lectures) of the annual [introduction to Human Computer Interaction](https://hci-siegen.de/order-of-study/) for many years, i.e. mentoring up to 40 students per iteration through big, semester-long projects ending in submissions to and [wins in](https://www.uni-siegen.de/start/news/oeffentlichkeit/654454.html) national [student challenges](https://hci-siegen.de/tag/usability-challenge/).
 Additionally, I've held many different [seminars](https://fablab-siegen.de/veranstaltungen/lehr-angebote-fab-lab-siegen-sommersemester-2017/) ranging from reading classes on literature about "Making" to very [practical seminars](https://fablab-siegen.de/veranstaltungen/lv-3d-druck-1516/) on [rapid prototyping methods](https://fablab-siegen.de/veranstaltungen/lv-arduino-1516/).
 At Ruhr-Uni Bochum, I was less involved in structured, academic teaching but tought and learned whatever was needed to help many different Makerspace community members from (many different) disciplines with their - many different - projects.
 I've also held lots of safety and infrastructure introductions.

 As a thesis advisor and co-advisor, I have accompanied about 8 Bachelor and Master Students along their paths to graduation.
 Topics have varied from participatory-design-oriented field investigations to studies about Makerspaces in teacher training to engineering and fabrication of additive tools for industrial processes.
 Additionally, I've been involved in co-advising state-certified technicians as a pilot project between a university and a technical vocational college.